-Example – a person diagnosed with COVID-19 or a person who is informed or becomes aware they are a close contact of a diagnosed person must comply with any face mask requirements included in the Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No. 5) or its successor.
+Example – a person diagnosed with COVID-19 or a person who is informed or becomes aware they are a close contact of a diagnosed person must comply with any face mask requirements included in the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction (No. 5) or its successors.

 Note – For further information on the use of face masks, please refer to the Queensland Health website as updated from time to time: https://www.qld.gov.au/health/conditions/health-alerts/coronavirus-covid-19/protect-yourself-others/face-masks

 Note: Part 1 paragraph (5)(b)(ii) does not limit any exemption that applies for a person waiting for a result from a routine surveillance testing obligation

 The requirement to wear a face mask under paragraph 5 does not apply to:

 an infant or child under 12 years; or

 a person who has a physical or mental health illness or condition, or disability, which makes wearing a face mask unsuitable.